saisarayu/e-commarce/README.md

  Create a POST API endpoint to receive and store product data in MongoDB Understand the importance of data integrity and validation

+## Milestone 11 - Dynamic Home Page

+Overview

+Welcome to Milestone 11!
+ In this milestone, we will make our home page dynamic by displaying all the products stored in MongoDB.
+We will create an endpoint that retrieves product data and renders it dynamically using the product card component we created earlier.

+Learning Goals

+By the end of this milestone, you will:

+Understand how to write an endpoint to fetch data from MongoDB.

+Learn how to receive data on the frontend.

+Dynamically display product data using the existing product card component.

+Steps to Complete Milestone 11

+1. Backend - Create an Endpoint to Fetch Products

+Create a new route to retrieve all products from the database and integrate it into the server.

+2. Frontend - Fetch and Display Products

+Modify the home page component to fetch product data from the backend and display it dynamically using the product card component.

+Testing the Implementation

+Start your backend server.

+Start your frontend application.

+Visit the home page and ensure that all products from MongoDB are displayed dynamically.

+Summary

+In this milestone, we:

+Created a backend API to fetch all products from MongoDB.

+Fetched data on the frontend.

+Rendered products dynamically using the product card component.

+## Milestone 12 - My Products Page

+Overview

+Welcome to Milestone 12!
+ In this milestone, we will create the My Products page, which will display all the products added by the logged-in user based on their email.
+We will create an endpoint that retrieves product data filtered by the user’s email and displays it dynamically using the product card component.

+Learning Goals

+By the end of this milestone, you will:

+Understand how to write an endpoint that filters data by email and retrieves products from MongoDB.

+Learn how to receive filtered data on the frontend.

+Dynamically display product data using the existing product card component.

+Steps to Complete Milestone 12

+1. Backend - Create an Endpoint to Fetch User-Specific Products

+Write an endpoint that retrieves all products associated with the logged-in user’s email and sends the data to the frontend.

+2. Frontend - Fetch and Display User-Specific Products

+Create a function to fetch product data based on the user’s email and pass it dynamically to the product card component.

+Testing the Implementation

+Start your backend server.

+Start your frontend application.

+Visit the My Products page and ensure that only products associated with the logged-in user's email are displayed dynamically.

+Summary

+In this milestone, we:

+Created a backend API to fetch user-specific products from MongoDB.

+Filtered product data based on the user’s email.

+Displayed filtered products dynamically using the product card component.

+Now, your My Products page displays personalized product data dynamically! 🚀

+## Milestone 13 - Edit Uploaded Products

+Overview

+Welcome to Milestone 13!
+In this milestone, we will add functionality to edit uploaded products.
+We will implement an edit button and create a backend endpoint to update product details inside the MongoDB database.

+Learning Goals

+By the end of this milestone, you will:

+Understand how to write an endpoint that updates existing data in MongoDB.

+Learn how to auto-fill a form with previous product data and provide an option to edit.

+Steps for Milestone 13

+1. Backend - Create an Update Endpoint

+Write an endpoint that receives updated product data and modifies the existing data inside MongoDB.

+2. Frontend - Implement Edit Button & Auto-fill Form

+Add an edit button to the product card.

+When the edit button is clicked, send the selected product’s data to a form.

+Auto-fill the form with previous product details.

+Provide an option to edit and save the changes.

+Testing the Implementation

+Start your backend server.

+Start your frontend application.

+Navigate to a product and click the edit button.

+Modify the product details and save the changes.

+Verify that the product data is updated in MongoDB.

+Summary

+In this milestone, we:

+Created an API endpoint to update product details in MongoDB.

+Added an edit button to the product card.

+## Milestone 14 - Delete Product Functionality

+Overview

+Welcome to Milestone 14!
+In this milestone, we will implement the functionality to delete a product.
+We will add a delete button to the product card and create a backend endpoint to remove a product from MongoDB using its ID.

+Learning Goals 🎯

+By the end of this milestone, you will:

+Understand how to write an endpoint that deletes a product by its ID from MongoDB.

+Steps for Milestone 14

+1. Backend - Create a Delete Endpoint

+Write an endpoint that receives a product ID and deletes the corresponding product from MongoDB.

+2. Frontend - Implement Delete Button

+Add a delete button to the product card.

+When the delete button is clicked, send the product ID to the backend endpoint.

+Testing the Implementation

+Start your backend server.

+Start your frontend application.

+Click the delete button on a product.

+Verify that the product is removed from MongoDB.

+Summary

+In this milestone, we:

+Created an API endpoint to delete a product from MongoDB by ID.

+Added a delete button to the product card.